Flyeram/RT-42/README.md

-To compile on mac and linux
-make re

-inputs should be normalized with SDL2

-wa sd gt to move around
-left/right top/bot pageup/pagedown to rotate around

-alpha 1 to raise aliasing by 2 alpha 2 to reduce aliasing by 2 alpha 3 to take a screenshot (saved in screenshots folder) esc to quit
+To compile on mac and linux "make re" you need SDL2 and SDL2_ttf to compile wa sd gt to move around left/right top/bot pageup/pagedown to rotate around to process auto render mode, please see folder world if you just want to test it out, "./auto_render.sh world/world.auto"